 Mr Amusu – Senior Boarding Housemaster

-Mrs. Sotunde – Ag.
-Head of Secondary School
+Mrs. Sotunde – Deputy Head of Secondary School

 Mrs. Itemeh – Head, Pastoral and Wellbeing

 The Head of School, Head of Secondary School, Senior Housemaster and Houseparents strive to make The Grange House a happy and secure environment for all our Grange School boarders.

 I would say that the boarding house at Grange school was and still is the best option for me...Details

 I’ve been in grange hostel for 3 years now and I have to say that it has been an amazing experience...Details

 I joined Grange school in September 2015, meaning I also joined hostel four years ago as ...Details